-This site is for new owners of antique tractors, especially Ford, N-Series tractors built from 1939 to 1952.
-All information, diagrams, and step-by-steps are completely free.
+This web site is for new owners of antique tractors, especially Ford, N-Series tractors built from 1939 to 1952.
+Everything is completely free of charge.
 There is no sales pitch, and no hidden "members only" content.
-The site even has an Index.
+There is even an INDEX.

 This is where you might expect to see something like, "No tractors or humans were injured by the projects and activities described on this web site".
-Unfortunately, that would be false.
-In fact, several tractors have been completely disassembled!
-Component parts of some tractors were actually used to repair others!
-Some parts have even been sold to the highest bidder!
-[Tractor parts, not human parts] Playing with tractors, rusty fasteners, welders, hand, and power tools is never completely safe.
-We can try to be safe, but accidents do happen.
-There are times when we should use a professional stunt-double.
-A Band-Aid assortment and antiseptic kept in the shop saves many trips thru the house for minor repairs.
+Unfortunately, that would not be true.
+In fact, several tractors have been completely disassembled.
+Parts of some tractors were used to repair other tractors.
+Some parts have been sold to the highest bidder.
+[Tractor parts, not human parts] Playing with tractors, rusty fasteners, welders, hand, and power tools will never be completely safe.
+We can try to be safe, but accidents happen.
+A supply of Band-Aids and antiseptic in the shop will save many trips thru the house for minor repairs.
 Your spouse will be happier if some of the grease and blood stays outside.
 If it has been more than 10 years since your last tetanus booster, have a doctor bring your immunizations up to date.
-Seriously, if you choose to use the information published on this web site, please understand and take responsibility for the inherent risks.
+If you choose to use the information published on this web site, please understand and take responsibility for the inherent risks.

 First-time tractor owners should have lots of questions.
 Please do not be too embarassed to get a quick lesson in tractor operation from the salesman or previous owner.
-The only stupid question is the one not asked that could have saved time, money, or prevented an injury.
+The only stupid question is the one that could have saved time, money, or prevented an injury.
 Get The Manuals!
-It is unfortunate that most modern manuals are poorly-translated Chinese, with any useful information completely buried by all the unnecessary warning and caution statements.
-Most of us toss the useless manuals out with the rest of the packaging.
+It is unfortunate that most modern manuals are poorly-translated Chinese, with any useful information completely buried by warning and caution statements.
+Most of us toss the useless manuals in the trash with the packaging.
 That was not the case when these tractors were built.
 The Operator's Manuals are very well written, and loaded with very helpful information.

 "Get the Manuals" appears in many places on this site.
-This generates no revenue for me, it's just my best advice for the new owner of any dangerous machinery.
+This generates no revenue for me, it's just my best advice for the new owner of any machine.
 The Operator's Manual, Shop Manuals, Parts Books, and other printed information for most tractors are easy to find on Amazon and other sites.
-The images below are linked to a site that sells manuals on CD.
+The images below are links to a site that sells manuals on CD.

 Many of the vintage tractor and implement manuals have been out of print for many years.
 Thankfully, many are available for FREE download from places like the MANUALS area at:

-Parts are easier to find for the Ford N-Series than for many much newer tractors.
+Parts are very easy to find for the Ford N-Series tractors.
+All 9N, 2N, 8N and NAA tractors share a lot of interchangable parts.
 It helps that Ford sold well over a million of them (if we include the NAA in the series).
+It was much more difficult (and expensive) to find parts for my 1971 Ford 3000 tractor.
 Normal service parts (such as filters, hoses, points, plugs) are very reasonably priced.
 Buy good new parts from someplace like just8ns.com.
-Shopping cheapest price for new parts will only buy junk that looks new but won't fit well or last (if it works at all).
+Shopping cheapest price for new parts will only buy junk that looks new, but won't fit well or last (if it works at all).
 New restoration quality parts such as sheetmetal, headlights, and castings are getting expensive.
 Used original parts generally fit better and are much cheaper.
 The best trick to finding good used parts is to catch the right ads on ebay.
-I have been buying and selling used parts on ebay for many years with mostly good results.
-I do have a collection of used parts on-hand.
-If you really need a part, and don't have time to shop around, what I have is mostly for sale at current market value.
-Some of my collected parts are listed on my PARTS PAGE.
+I have bought and sold used parts on ebay for many years with mostly good results.
 For the best retail new parts follow the various links provided on my LINKS PAGE.